IntegratedMethaneInversion/integratedmethaneinversion.github.io/_pages/workshops.md

 November 4th, 2024.
 11am EST - 1pm EST.

-- 11:00 - 11:30: Introduction to the methane problem and the IMI
+- 11:00 - 12:00: Introduction to the IMI and Integral Earth
-- 11:30 - 12:00: Integral Earth walkthrough
 - 12:00 - 1:00: Discussion and Q&A